Companion Dogs

 About the Chihuahua

-The Chihuahua is a very small companion dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Chihuahua is an excellent choice for first-time dog owners.
+The Chihuahua is a small companion dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, well-suited to apartment living, the Chihuahua is an excellent choice for first-time dog owners.
 Typically standing 6 inches to 9 inches tall at the shoulder and weighing 3 to 6 pounds, this breed has a life expectancy of 10 to 18 years, making it a long-lived companion for the right family.

 Originally classified within the Companion Dogs group, the Chihuahua brings a distinct combination of traits that sets it apart.
 The Chihuahua has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Chihuahua loves being close to its people and forms strong bonds with every member of the household.